fbpx

 Depression is a complex and pervasive mental health disorder that affects millions of people worldwide.
 It is characterized by persistent feelings of sadness, emptiness, and a loss of interest in activities that were once pleasurable.
 This blog aims to provide a comprehensive overview of depression, including its causes, symptoms, risk factors, and treatment options.
 By delving into the various aspects of depression, we can foster a deeper understanding of this condition and promote empathy and support for those who are affected.

-Definition and Types of Depression
+Definition and Types

 Depression, also referred to as major depressive disorder, is a mental health condition that negatively impacts an individual’s thoughts, emotions, and overall well-being.
 It is important to note that depression is not simply a temporary feeling of sadness, but a persistent and chronic state that can interfere with daily functioning.
-Some of the major types of depression are:-
+Some of the major types of are:-

 1. Major Depressive Disorder (MDD): This is the most common form of depression, characterized by a prolonged period of sadness, hopelessness, and loss of interest in activities.
 MDD often affects a person’s ability to work, study, sleep, eat, and enjoy life.